 Leather clothes, shoes and handbags can mildew and allow mold growth when the moisture and heat levels are too high in a closet or storage area.
 It is important to remove mildew as soon as possible before the growth permanently damages leather surfaces.

-How to Remove Mildew From Leather in 4 Steps
+How to Remove Mold and Mildew from Leather in 4 Steps

 Step One: Head Outside